 (this RC Spitfire wing is printed in our clear PLA with a 1 layer skin)

-A lot of natural PLA filaments aren’t actually clear, but the good quality ones are.
+A lot of natural PLA filaments aren’t actually clear PLA filament, but the good quality ones are.
 Ours is about as clear as PLA gets, although it has a very faint yellow tinge to it which is natural with PLA - you can just see this in the Spitfire wing above.

 Again, like ABS, this is a commonly used filament.
 It also has the added benefit of being biodegradable, so less damage is inflicted on the environment, so you can feel a little better about yourself when using it.

-Clear PLA filament is one of the easiest to print clearly and get good results.
+Translucent PLA filament is one of the easiest to print clearly and get good results.
 Good quality PLA can also be easily sanded afterwards – which for this material is the best way of getting a good smooth finish to let light pass through uninterrupted.
 It'll be as close to transparent PLA filament as possible.

 It’s important to use a fine grit, depending on the layer height you printed with.
 Thicker layers and you’ll need a courser sandpaper.
 Then use finer and finer grits, sanding in a circular motion each time (this bit is important, because you’re trying to remove all surface imperfections).
 Start at maybe 400 grit, and upwards in 200 increments from there.
 Finish with 3000 or higher grit to get a really smooth finish.